 Dean Buchanan checks in to Matamanoa Island Resort, Fiji.

-We flew up on Fiji Airways in a well appointed A330-200 with a good selection of "in-seat movies".
+Getting there: We flew up on Fiji Airways in a well appointed A330-200 with a good selection of "in-seat movies".
 We came back in a not so well appointed old 737-800 with no in seat entertainment and crappy ceiling TV units with poor sound quality.
 We took an Island Hoppers Helicopter Chopper out to the island (very nice and only 15 minutes) and came back on the Catamaran (just as nice on a perfect day and a 90-minute cruise).

 Check In Experience: Typically Fijian, warm and friendly with the traditional "Bula Meleya" welcome song and cold refreshing towels.

 Room: Very good - a well appointed bure with its own private plunge pool and daybed, only metres from the sand and beach.
 No TV and a small bluetooth-enabled Tivoli Audio system.
 Small bar with complimentary coffee and tea making facilities.

 Price: Not cheap; it's an adults-only island.
 It is however private with minimal people and no day trippers.

 What's in the neighbourhood?
 The Mamanuca Islands including Monuriki Island (of Tom Hanks Castaway fame).
 Excellent snorkelling and dive sites and close to the outer reefs for sports fishing.